cyberorg/ParaguideWS/README.md

-# paraguidews - Paraguide Weather Station
+# ParaguideWS - Paraguide Weather Station

 This project utilizes a Raspberry Pi along with a GY-BME280 sensor to create a weather station.
 The script collects temperature, pressure, and humidity data from the sensor and uploads it to various weather platforms including pwsweather, Windy, and Weather Underground.